brachi-wernick/kafka-stream-skeleton/README.md

 ```

 Also here there are default SerDes for primitive types, and for json need to write our own SerDes.
-use the class com.kafka_stream_skeleton.serialization.SerdeBuilder, to create a custom SerDes.
+use the class`com.kafka_stream_skeleton.serialization.SerdeBuilder`, to create a custom SerDes.

 ## Consuming stream data

-Stream output data exists in its own topic and need to be consumed, I write some naive consumer, that just print result to the console.
+Stream output data is written in its own topic and need to be consumed, I write some consumer, that just print result to the console.
 also here need to specify correctly the serializers, according to the stream results
 ```java
 props.put("key.deserializer", StringDeserializer.class.getName());